 Andy is founder and Director of the TYF Group, an award winning education, adventure and development provider based in St.David's on the west coast of Wales.
 TYF employs 30 people and is one of the UK's leading examples of sustainable business.

+Founder of People Tree and MD of ethical footwear brand Po-Zu.
 Over the course of her career, Safia Minney has been a pioneer in ethical business, establishing Fair Trade supply chain solutions, defining PR and marketing campaigns and defining the strategic directions needed to reach new markets.
-At the heart of everything she has done has been a creative force and passion to deliver social impact and sustainability.

 Sarah is the BBC's environment correspondent and a regular contributer to Radio 4's 'Farming Today'